 I spent the first eight months of 2002 at McGill University in Montreal, doing research for my PhD thesis there, working with Robert Seely...
 I was in a "Sandwich PhD" program (thanks CAPES!), which is something that lets us do part of the research abroad and then come back and finish (and defend) the thesis at our university of origin.

-I defended my PhD thesis (with a few holes) in August, 2003 and presented the final version - filling out most of the gaps - in February, 2004.
-Then I spent most of 2004 teaching part-time in an university at the outskirts of Rio (the more realworldish job that I've ever had!), and also finishing a very important Free Software project that I've been working on since 1999 (GNU eev).
+I defended my PhD thesis (with lots of holes) in August, 2003 and presented the final version - filling out some of the gaps - in February, 2004.
+Then I spent most of 2004 teaching part-time in an university at the outskirts of Rio (FEBF/UERJ), and also trying to finish a very important Free Software project that I've been working on since 1999 (GNU eev).

-News (October 2005): I'm giving a series of talks about my PhD thesis at UFF (see http://www.uff.br/grupodelogica/).
-Expect slides soon and articles not so soon, but as soon as possible.
+News (October 2005): I gave a series of talks about my PhD thesis at UFF.

 This is the abstract for a talk that I gave at the FMCS2002 in June 8, 2002.

 I also gave a shorter version of that talk at the CMS Summer 2002 Meeting, in June 17.

 Slides for the longer talk (45 minutes, 26+3 pages): pdf, ps, dvi, source.